MicrosoftDocs/visualstudio-docs/docs/vsto/improving-the-performance-of-a-vsto-add-in.md

  For more information, see [Deploy an Office solution by using Windows Installer](../vsto/deploying-an-office-solution-by-using-windows-installer.md).

-##  <a name="Bypass"></a> Bypass ribbon reflection
+##  <a name="Bypass"></a> Bypass Ribbon reflection
  If you build a solution by using [!INCLUDE[vs_dev11_long](../sharepoint/includes/vs-dev11-long-md.md)], ensure that your users have installed the most recent version of the Visual Studio 2010 Tools for Office runtime when you deploy the solution.
-Older versions of that runtime reflected into solution assemblies to locate ribbon customizations.
+Older versions of that runtime reflected into solution assemblies to locate Ribbon customizations.
 This process can cause the VSTO Add-in to load more slowly.

- As an alternative, you can prevent any version of the Visual Studio 2010 Tools for Office Runtime from using reflection to identify ribbon customizations.
-To follow this strategy, override the `CreateRibbonExtensibility` method, and explicitly return ribbon objects.
-If your VSTO Add-in doesn't contain any ribbon customizations, return `null` inside of the method.
+ As an alternative, you can prevent any version of the Visual Studio 2010 Tools for Office runtime from using reflection to identify Ribbon customizations.
+To follow this strategy, override the `CreateRibbonExtensibility` method, and explicitly return Ribbon objects.
+If your VSTO Add-in doesn't contain any Ribbon customizations, return `null` inside of the method.

- The following example returns a ribbon object based on the value of a field.
+ The following example returns a Ribbon object based on the value of a field.

  [!code-vb[Trin_Ribbon_Choose_Ribbon#1](../vsto/codesnippet/VisualBasic/trin_ribbon_choose_ribbon_4/ThisWorkbook.vb#1)]
  [!code-csharp[Trin_Ribbon_Choose_Ribbon#1](../vsto/codesnippet/CSharp/trin_ribbon_choose_ribbon_4/ThisWorkbook.cs#1)]